ziedkoubaa/AESS_TSYP_Challenge/README.md

 ## Summary

-**EclipseGuardian SEL Detector** is a compact, explainable, and embeddable AI designed to predict and prevent radiation-induced power faults in CubeSats, bridging the gap between hardware protection and intelligent fault prediction.
+**PowerSense AI** is a compact, explainable, and embeddable AI designed to predict and prevent radiation-induced power faults in CubeSats, bridging the gap between hardware protection and intelligent fault prediction.